-1. Withdrawal: You may withdraw from the school at any time after the cancellation period (described above) and receive a pro rata refund if you have completed 60 percent or less of the scheduled hours in your program through the last day of attendance.
-The refund will be less a registration or administration fee not to exceed \$100.00, and less any deduction for equipment not returned in good condition, within 45 days of withdrawal.
-If the student has completed more than 60% of the program the tuition is considered earned and the student will receive no refund.
+You may withdraw from the school at any time after the cancellation period (described above) and receive a pro rata refund if you have completed 60 percent or less of the scheduled hours in your program through the last day of attendance.
+The refund will be less a registration or administration fee not to exceed \$100.00 and any other non-refundable fees for services/items delivered within 45 days of withdrawal.
+If the student has completed more than 60% of the program, the tuition is considered earned, and the student will receive no refund.

-For the purpose of determining a refund under this section, a student shall be deemed to have withdrawn from a program of instruction when any of the following occurs:
+To determine a refund under this section, a student shall be deemed to have withdrawn from a program of instruction when any of the following occurs:

-- The student notifies the institution of the student's withdrawal or as of the date of the student's withdrawal, whichever is later. - The institution terminates the student's enrollment for failure to maintain satisfactory progress; failure to abide by the rules and regulations of the institution; absences in excess of maximum set forth by the institution; and/or failure to meet financial obligations to the School. - The student has failed to attend class for three (3) weeks. - Failure to return from a leave of absence. - 2.
-Calculation of Withdrawal Date: The student's Withdrawal Date for calculation of FSA return is the Last Date of Attendance.
-The Vocational Nursing Program is a clock hour program and takes attendance daily at all academic and clinical sessions.
-Staff will determine the Last Date of Attendance for a student who is withdrawing, by reviewing the daily attendance sheets and determining the last day the student's name is recorded as being present for class.
+- The student notifies the institution of the student's withdrawal or, as of the date of the student's withdrawal, whichever is later. - The institution terminates the students' enrollment for failure to maintain satisfactory progress, failure to abide by the rules and regulations of the institution, absences above the maximum set forth by the institution, and/or failure to meet financial obligations to the school. - The student has failed to attend class for three (3) weeks. - Failure to return from a leave of absence.